-I am current an adjunct faculty member at the Center for Creative Leadership, where I work extensively with executives and leaders from leading corporations (see CCL.org).
-I am also on the faculty at Alliant International University, where I have taught graduate students in clinical psychology, and at the UCSD Department of Psychiatry and the U.S. Navy Psychiatry Residency Program, where I supervise the clinical work of psychiatric residents.
+I am currently an adjunct faculty member at the Center for Creative Leadership, where I work extensively with executives and leaders from leading corporations (see CCL.org).
+I have been on the faculty at Alliant International University, where I have taught graduate students in clinical psychology, and am currently a clinical faculty member at the UCSD Department of Psychiatry and the U.S. Navy Psychiatry Residency Program, where I supervise the clinical work of psychiatric residents.

 Daniel Blaess, Ph.D.

 Christopher Schmelzle, Ph.D., has been working in mental health for over a decade.
 He has worked in a variety of settings, including outpatient and inpatient treatment facilities, college counseling centers, and in private practice.
 He completed his doctorate in clinical psychology at the California School of Professional Psychology, and is receiving advanced training in psychoanalytic psychotherapy at the San Diego Psychoanalytic Center.

 Dr. Schmelzle provides individual and couples therapy, and can also conduct various psychological assessments and evaluations.
 His particular area of interest is in the treatment of depression, anxiety, relationship struggles, and challenges with infertility and infertility treatment.
 He works from a psychodynamic framework which aims to explore and understand the psychological motivations that underlie a person’s behavior.

 Christopher’s approach centers on listening, communicating, and cultivating a supportive environment - as this is an essential part of therapeutic collaboration.
 He offers some flexibility in fees and appointment times, and is available on evenings and weekends.